 This will be a chance to explore some great places in the Victorian high country while also supporting efforts to protect native forests from logging.
 FoE has been focusing on three key areas in the Alps: Mt Stirling, the Little Dargo, and Mt Wills, near the state’s highest mountain (details can be found in our report here).
 This trip will focus on the Mt Wills area and also visit the upper Mitta Mitta (Big) River.

+Option 1/ Come on the trip.
 You can join the roadtrip for a day, or come along for the whole trip.
-Participants will need to be self sufficient in terms of vehicles, camping gear and food (we are happy to help co-ordinate ride sharing for those who are keen).
+Please note that participants will need to be self sufficient in terms of vehicles, camping gear and food (we are happy to help co-ordinate ride sharing for those who are keen).

 FoE is planning a series of roadtrips this year, each in a different part of the state.
 Stay tuned for details of future trips.